-Dog Health: Can Dogs get Sick From Eating Cat Feces?
+Dog Health: Can Dogs Get Sick From Eating Cat Feces?

-Does Eating Cat Feces Harm your Dog?
+Does Eating Cat Feces Harm Your Dog?

-Health Risks from Dog Eating Cat Feces
+Health Risks for Dogs Eating Cat Feces

 When your puppy goes "treasure hunting", he may get much more than a tasty treat.
 Depending on the lifestyle of your cat and her level of care, several types of parasites could be waiting for this opportunity to continue their life cycles.
 Cat droppings, under the right circumstances, may contain protozoans such as giardia and infectious eggs from roundworms, hookworms and occasionally whipworms, according to Pet Education.

 While there is no doubt that Rover can get worms by ingesting kitty "Tootsie Rolls," in order for this to happen, Fluffy has to have worms to start with, and they have to be the right kind.
 For instance, dogs are not primary hosts of Toxocara cati, the most common type of roundworm found in cats.
 However, dogs and cats both can be infected with the less common Toxascaris leonina roundworm species, according to Mar Vista Animal Medical Center.
 Similarly, with hookworms, the Ancylostoma tubaeforme species typically infects only cats, while the opportunistic Ancylostoma braziliense and Uncinaria stenocephala may infect both cats and dogs.